robertgshaw2-neuralmagic/nm_projects/Ultralytics-STL-README.md

 ### 🏋️ Training The Model

 As an example, we will sparse transfer learn **pruned-quantized YOLOv5-l** (which was trained on COCO) onto the VOC dataset.

-The `train` command downloads the VOC dataset (using the download script from `VOC.yaml`) and kicks off transfer learning using the pre-made recipe from SparseZoo.
+The `sparseml.yolov5.train` CLI command downloads the VOC dataset (using the download script from `VOC.yaml`) and kicks off transfer learning using the pre-made recipe from SparseZoo.

-While this example uses SparseZoo stubs as the `weights` and `recipe` parameters, you can also pass paths to a local YOLOv5 model / recipe as needed.
+The example uses passes stubs as the `weights` and `recipe` parameters, bt you can also pass local paths to a model / recipe.

+SparseML is integrated with Ultralytics, you get all of the same [outputs and visualizations](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data#4-visualize) from typical YOLOv5 training.

 ```bash
 sparseml.yolov5.train \